Cx260-AEW/Sector-files-MT/README.md

 If you want to use the montpellier colorscheme, put the LFMT.clr file in C:\Aurora\ColorSchemes

-If you want to use the montpellier squawk codes, check Squawk codes folder
+If you want to use the montpellier squawk codes check, put the LFMT.clr file in C:\Aurora\ColorSchemes